Checklist for creating your CV

-☐ Spellcheck.
-Double check your spelling and grammar, and get a family member or friend to look at it also because spellcheck on Word doesn’t always pick up everything.
+- Double check your spelling and grammar, and get a family member or friend to look at it also

-☐ Keep it fresh.
-If applying for a few different positions, make sure to update and change your CV to suit each job.
-It might be a bit time consuming but could make all the difference.
+- If applying for a few different positions, make sure to update and change your CV to suit each job

-☐ Contact info.
-Double check that you have a phone number and e-mail at the top of your CV.
-Might be obvious but you’d be surprised…(Plus you want to have every possible way available for an employer to contact you!)
+- Double check that you have a phone number and e-mail at the top of your CV

-☐ Formatting.
-Embrace the bullet points.
-Chunky paragraphs will just look like effort to whoever is reading them.
+- Use bullet points, chunky paragraphs will just look like effort to whoever is reading them

-☐ Timeline.
-Again, check all dates are correct and you have included a start and end date for employment and education history.
+- Check all dates are correct and you have included a start and end date for employment and education history

-☐ Referees.
-Generally you can include ‘references available on request’ at the end of your CV but if you are including contact details for the referees make sure and let them know that they can expect a call.
+- If you are including contact details for the referees make sure and let them know that they can expect a call

-☐ Job title.
-Include the name of organisations that you previously worked for as well as your role in the organisation.
-Don’t take it for granted that the person reviewing your CV will know what it does.
+- Include the name of organisations that you previously worked for as well as your role in the organisation